nisargjhaveri/vscode-ios-debug/README.md

 - `ios-debug.targetSdk` - Selected target's sdk type.
 Either "iphonesimulator" or "iphoneos"

 ## Remote Development
+> Remote development using this method is not supported on devices with iOS 17+

 The extension supports debugging on locally connected devices when using [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview).
 If the setup is correct, the locally connected devices will automatically be listed in the target picker.

 [iOS Debug Companion](https://marketplace.visualstudio.com/items?itemName=nisargjhaveri.ios-debug-companion) extension is required for this to work.
 It'll automatically prompt to install this extension when needed.